moov-io/ach-test-harness/README.md

   # Copy the EntryDetail to another directory
   copy:
     path: <string> # Filepath on the FTP server

   # Send the EntryDetail back with the following ACH change code
   correction:
+    code: <string>
+    data: <string>

+  # Send the EntryDetail back with the following ACH return code
+  return:
+    code: <string>
+future:
+  # How long into the future should we wait before making the correction/return available?
+  delay: <duration>

+  # Send the EntryDetail back with the following ACH change code
+  correction: